vp923vin/learn_php/Interview/Laravel/Day01.md

     <summary>
         Que.
 What are the default route files in Laravel?
     </summary>
+    Ans.
 Below are the four default route files in the routes folder in Laravel:
     <ul>
         <li>
             web.php - For registering web routes.